Convert, edit, and compress MP3 and MP4 format with high quality.

 Part 3: How to Convert between MP3 and MP4 Formats on Windows/Mac

 Converting files like MOV or WAV to MP3 and MP4 is more straightforward with many tools you can find on the market.
 But not every software you encounter can be flexible as 4Easysoft Total Video Converter.
 An outstanding tool offers you the functions you need for MP3 and MP4 files.
-Without a doubt, Total Video Converter promises the best quality for any file you want to convert to MP3 or MP4.
+Without a doubt, Total Video Converter promises the best quality for any file you want to convert to MP3 or MP4 on Windows and Mac.
 It lets you configure the output settings to set the bitrate, sample rate, and resolution to preferred choices.

 Convert files to MP3 and MP4 easily without losing the original quality.